afinemax/Astron_2024/observing_directions.md

 - When the `.fil` files are green - we are recording data!
 	- We record the data in chunks of 10 minutes
 	- Every 10 minutes or so you will see `check_frb` sessions running
 - space on `/data_tmp`, this is where the baseband data is recorded.
-It is deleted if no "good" candidates are made
+It is automatically deleted if no "good" candidates are made.
 - If the pipeline produces a "good" candidate, it's Signal-To-Noise Ratio (SNR) is displayed.
 This tells us how bright the detection is.

 You can also start the dashboard by running ```frb_dashboard.py```